 - Interacting with other motorists

 Consider whether the motorist who caused your or your loved one’s accident did any of these things leading up to the crash.
 If so, they may have acted negligently, and you may qualify for compensation from the responsible party.
+If the liable party violated Florida traffic law, we can prove they are at-fault for the accident.

 For a free legal consultation with a car accidents lawyer serving Miami, call 800-598-7557